José María Arizmendiarrieta: Sowing years

 From the time Arizmendiarrieta arrived in Mondragon in 1941 with his wooden suitcase, until the first industrial cooperative ULGOR began operating, 15 years of preparation passed.
 The cycle began with the creation of the precarious Professional School in 1943, where the children of all the workers could study, unlike the Locksmith Union Apprentice School.
 Arizmendiarrieta did not yet have a defined cooperative model, but he did have a clear idea: that the worker can only emancipate himself through education and his own work.
 Therefore, he encouraged the spirit of responsibility and cooperation.

-Other actions of Arizmendiarrieta were the organization of a library for youth, the organization of study circles for older people, and the foundation in June 1943 under his direction of a Social or Sociology Academy with the inspiration of the Catholic Action.
+Other actions of Arizmendiarrieta were the organization of a library for youth, the organization of study circles for older people, and the foundation in June 1943, under his direction, of a Social or Sociology Academy with the inspiration of Catholic Action.
 The objective of his circles or meetings was "to train future worker leaders."
 In addition to his teaching at the Professional School, Arizmendiarrieta taught more than two thousand study circles, some for religious and human formation; others for social formation.
 This is equivalent to saying that he gave at least one conference every 2.7 days, for fifteen consecutive years, not discounting holidays and vacations.

 In any case, the Professional School was his favorite place of catholic and social apostolate.
 Every day at two in the afternoon he gave his 20-minute talk in the auditorium to professors and students of the 2nd year of Master's and Technical Engineering.
 The topics were diverse and unknown to the audience, such as Russian kolkhoz peasant cooperatives, Yugoslav self-management or German co-management.
-In addition to the content, his talks were difficult to understand due to his monotonous tone and difficult language.
-Aware of this, he used short quotes that were easy to remember such as “knowledge is power”, “knowledge must be socialized to democratize power”, “it is easier to educate a young person than to reform a man”, or “give a fish to a man and he will eat a day; teach him to fish and he will eat the rest of his life”.
+In addition to the content, his talks were difficult to understand, due to his monotonous tone and difficult language.
+Aware of this, he used short quotes that were easy to remember such as "Knowledge is Power", "knowledge must be socialized to democratize power", "it is easier to educate a young person than to reform a man", or "give a fish to a man and he will eat that day; teach him to fish and he will eat for the rest of his life".

-In the sermons at his daily mass in the parish he also used short quotations, to compensate for his difficult oratory.
-Once, the parishioners asked the bishopric to replace him because they did not understand him, but the bishop did not accept, valuing his social work more.
+In the sermons at his daily mass in the parish he also used short quotations to compensate for his difficult oratory.
+Once, the parishioners asked the bishopric to replace him because they did not understand him, but the bishop did not agree to do this, valuing his social work more.
 And in July 1967, when he was invited to Madrid as a speaker in the debates on the future status of Spanish cooperativism, chaired by the General Director of Social Promotion, the attendees listened to him in silence because his oratory was difficult for them.
-To alleviate the situation, the Director told them "Keep in mind that Father Arizmendiarrieta thinks in Basque, and translates it into Spanish."
+To alleviate the situation, the director told them "Keep in mind that Father Arizmendiarrieta thinks in Basque, and translates it into Spanish."